creators-area/Advisor/README.md

 - Custom commands through simple to use attributes and preconditions.
 - Querying the permissions service and adding custom permissions.
 - Implementing custom logging of your addon's events through Overwλtch
+- Access to custom events used by Overwλtch with possibility of overriding results.
 - And more down the line!